Searching the Help

 - Set up legacy integrations

 You can install Service Manager in a production environment or in non-production environments: development, test, and reporting environments.
-HPE recommends that you perform the installation in a development environment and then convert or push the installation to your production environment.
+We recommend that you perform the installation in a development environment and then convert or push the installation to your production environment.

 - Production environment: The production environment enables you to deploy your customizations and provide services to your user base.
 Most production environments run 24 hours a day and 7 days a week, support many simultaneous users, and process large numbers of transactions and requests.
 In a production environment, you typically install the components of Service Manager on dedicated servers to maximize system performance.